the-confused-genius/realtime-video-stabilization/README.md

 # A Realtime Video Stabilization
 Program entirely made with c++, using the help of OpenCV.
-C++ is fast and powerfull language.
+C++ is fast and powerful language.
-This program works like an EIS (Electronic Image stabilaization), Originally the project was made to detect and work as a document scanner.
-This program checks for any avaliable camera devices that are attacted to the computer (web camera in my case), if available, it then uses it.
-The program then goes into an infinite loop treating 1 millisecond as one frame (though this doesnt happen due to delay created by the processor) and treating that frame as an image.
-Then we apply the Preprocessing of the image, then we get the Contours, then we Warp the image and display the image in another window.
-This process happens continuously such that the effect at large scale is treated as a videa rather than image
+This program works like an EIS (Electronic Image stabilization), Originally the project was made to detect and work as a document scanner.
+This program checks for any available camera devices that are attached to the computer (web camera in my case), if available, it then uses it.
+The program then goes into an infinite loop treating 1 millisecond as one frame (though this doesn't happen due to delay created by the processor) and treating that frame as an image.
+Then we apply the Pre-processing of the image, then we get the Contours, then we Warp the image and display the image in another window.
+This process happens continuously such that the effect at large scale is treated as a video rather than image

 * Preprocessing Step